EESSI/docs/docs/adding_software/adding_development_software.md

     └── easystacks
 ```

-Creating a PR that adds an entry to an easystack file under on of the projects will allow authorised users to trigger
+Creating a [pull request](https://docs.github.com/en/pull-requests/collaborating-with-pull-requests/proposing-changes-to-your-work-with-pull-requests/creating-a-pull-request) that adds an entry to an easystack file under one of the projects will allow authorized users to trigger
 a build with the command `bot: build` through a GitHub comment.

-## Building development versions
+Deploying pre-release builds of software

 ### easyconfig files and `--software-commit`
 The approach to build and install software is similar to that of `software.eessi.io`.